Composing and/or altering your academic programme

 Composing your academic programme

-After registration, you need to compose and request your personal study programme for the (entire) upcoming academic year via your student portal.
-Please do this as soon as possible to avoid queues.
+After registration, you need to compose and submit your personal study programme for the (entire) upcoming academic year via your student portal.

 Please note the following: